westonea252/KillerHomeLab/SQL2019-AlwaysOn/README.md

 - OSDiskType.
 Storage Sku (Example:  Premium_LRS)
 - SQLNode1.
 Enter a valid SQL Node Number which is used to generate the SQL VM1 Name
 - SQLNode2.
 Enter a valid SQL Node Number which is used to generate the SQL VM2 Name
 - sql1lastdataoctet.
-Enter the desired last IP octet for SQL VM1's Data NIC.
+Enter the desired last IP octet for SQL VM1's Data NIC (Example:  11).
 - sql2lastdataoctet.
-Enter the desired last IP octet for SQL VM2's Data NIC.
+Enter the desired last IP octet for SQL VM2's Data NIC (Example:  12).
 - sql1lastmgmtoctet.
-Enter the desired last IP octet for SQL VM1's Management NIC.
+Enter the desired last IP octet for SQL VM1's Management NIC (Example:  11).
 - sql2lastmgmtoctet.
-Enter the desired last IP octet for SQL VM2's Management NIC.
+Enter the desired last IP octet for SQL VM2's Management NIC (Example:  12).
 - Location.
 Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
 - Sub DNS Domain.
 OPTIONALLY, enter a valid DNS Sub Domain.
 (Example:  sub1. or sub1.sub2.
 This entry must end with a DOT )